 Wheeling ramps may be provided on stairways (refer to Figure 7.15) but cognisance has to be taken of handrail requirements.
-The Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009)) should be followed as regards accessibility.
+Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013)) should be followed as regards accessibility.

 Figure 7.15: Wheeling ramp